nachoesmite/vlab1/deployment/README.md

    4. Configure the hangman service as follows:
       1. Service type: *NodePort*
       2. Service is exposed on nodePort: *30500*
-7. Provision your **Hangman" deployment and service
+7. Provision your *Hangman* deployment and service
 8. Verify your deployment and service are happy!
 9. Verify you can create a new game from the Hangman service (/api/v1/new_game)
 10. Fire off the Hangmam cli enjoy the fruits of your labor!!